-He was a trading coach and has organized seminars and training programs for the investment industry on trading psychology, not restricted to individual traders as well.
+In Mark Douglas’s early life and career, he was a trading coach and organized seminars and training programs for the investment industry on trading psychology, not restricted to individual traders as well.
 Mark has spoken at different events and workshops worldwide, teaching investors and traders how to be consistently successful.

 He started coaching traders and investors in 1982, gathering extensive knowledge and experience in teaching them how to develop the right mindset to trading.

 The experience he gained in coaching was crucial to his books; he understands what traders want to hear, what they think, and their concerns.
 Mark’s first book was based on the assumption that traders wanted an income they could rely on without the fear of going broke.

 The book also is for traders who know and understand that trading is a process and not an avenue to get rich overnight or a replacement for a savings account.

 “Trading in the Zone” is a book by Mark Douglas that explores the psychological aspects of trading.
 It delves into the mindset and emotional discipline required for successful trading, emphasizing the importance of mastering one’s emotions and adopting a mindset of confidence, discipline, and consistency in the market.

 The Disciplined Trader, which was his first book, published in 1990, gave him average attention and success, but he became popular after writing and publishing Trading in the Zone in 2000.